Schumer predicts Democrats will hold Senate

-Senate Majority Leader Chuck Schumer (D-N.Y.) on Thursday predicted that Democrats will maintain control of the upper chamber of Congress in next week’s midterm elections.
+Senate Majority Leader Charles Schumer (D-N.Y.) on Thursday predicted that Democrats will maintain control of the upper chamber of Congress in next week’s midterm elections.

-“It’s tight,” Schumer told the Associated Press, but added, “I believe Democrats will hold the Senate and maybe even pick up seats.”
+“It’s tight,” Schumer told The Associated Press, but he added, “I believe Democrats will hold the Senate and maybe even pick up seats.”

-After a strong showing over the summer, Democratic Senate candidates appear to have lost momentum in the final weeks of the elections, threatening the party’s slim majority.
+After a strong showing over the summer, Democratic Senate candidates appear to have lost momentum in the final weeks before the elections, threatening the party’s slim majority.

 However, Schumer noted that Democrats are “defying the political environment” by even being “in the ballpark,” according to the AP.
 The president’s party typically suffers in the midterm elections, and Republicans have largely been expected to perform well since the beginning of this cycle.